 - Simplified employer pension (SEP)

-If you do have a sufficient amount in your retirement accounts, make sure you roll over enough to satisfy your business funding needs.
-Although additional rollovers can be done, it often comes with additional fees.
+If you do have a sufficient amount in your retirement accounts, ensure you roll over enough to satisfy your business funding needs.
+Although additional rollovers can be done, they often come with additional fees.

-One requirement of the ROBS program is that you must draw a reasonable salary and is something that may be reviewed if audited by the DOL or IRS.
-A reasonable salary may be determined by factors, such as the wages paid in relation to your company’s income, the average salary in your industry for someone performing your job duties, and the level of your knowledge and experience.
+One requirement of the ROBS program is that you must draw a reasonable salary, which is something that may be reviewed if audited by the DOL or IRS.
+A reasonable salary may be determined by factors such as the wages paid in relation to your company’s income, the average salary in your industry for someone performing your job duties, the level of your knowledge and experience, and more.

 To remain compliant with IRS regulations, you must allow employees to contribute to your company’s retirement plan.
 Some flexibility can be granted, such as requiring new employees to reach a minimum number of days of employment before being eligible to participate.